 I am committed to ensuring that all people—individuals, families, patients, workers and consumers—can seek justice in our nation’s courtrooms.

 I am committed to fighting to preserve a balanced civil justice system and advocate for tough laws to hold industries and corporations accountable when they withhold information that can harm or kill.

 During the course of my career, I have helped thousands of people throughout Texas who have suffered catastrophic injuries or lost loved ones.
 Over the last 36 years, I have recovered multi-million-dollar verdicts and settlements against large, domestic and multi-national corporations who were responsible for causing catastrophic injuries or the death of my clients.

-J. Michael Solar is the founder and Managing Partner of The Law Office of J. Michael Solar PLLC He was conferred Lifetime Membership in the Multi-Million Dollar Associates Forum, The Top Trial Lawyers in America, based on a review of his litigation and trial achievements.
+J. Michael Solar is the founder and Managing Partner of The Solar Law He was conferred Lifetime Membership in the Multi-Million Dollar Associates Forum, The Top Trial Lawyers in America, based on a review of his litigation and trial achievements.